Summer Bucket List: 50 Things To Do in NYC for an Epic Summer with Kids

-We're officially summer dreaming, and you're the beneficiary.
-We're sharing our summer bucket list of 50 things we can't wait to do in NYC with kids during this steamy season.
+When it comes to things to do in NYC, we're officially summer dreaming, and you're the beneficiary.
+We're sharing our summer bucket list of the top 50 things to do this summer in NYC with kids.
 Our picks are a mix of annual favorites and can't-miss, one-time-only events that prove the best vacation may just be a staycation.
-Be sure to bookmark our Summer Fun Guide for NYC Kids and our list of 100 FREE things to do in NYC this summer for even more seasonal fun.

 Subscribe to our newsletters to get stories like this delivered directly to your inbox.